 3. Use A Spark Plug Gap Checker – What Spark Plug To Use For Lawn Mower

 You can also buy a new plug by checking the gap using a spark plug gap checker.
 Mostly, the spark plugs are come up with a gap of 0.030 inches.
 While rarely spark plugs have a gap of 0.040 inches.
 Buy the piece that meets the gap of the old plug.

-We hope this article will help you in deciding what spark plug to use for lawn mower and when to replace the defective one with a suitable product for your lawnmower by saving your time, money, and effort.
+We have written this guide so it may help you in deciding what spark plug to use for lawn mower and when to replace the defective one with a suitable product for your lawnmower by saving your time, money, and effort.